MicrosoftDocs/sql-docs/docs/advanced-analytics/r/upgrade-and-installation-faq-sql-server-r-services.md

 This topic provides answers to some common questions about installation of machine learning features in SQL Server.
 It also covers common questions about upgrades.

 + Some problems occur only with upgrades from pre-release versions.
 Therefore, we recommend that you identify your version and edition first before reading these notes.
 To get version information, run `@@VERSION` in a query from SQL Server Management Studio.
-+ Upgrade to the most current release or service release as soon as possible, to resolve any issues that were fixed in recent releases.
++ Upgrade to the most current release or service release as soon as possible to resolve any issues that were fixed in recent releases.

 **Applies to:** SQL Server 2016 R Services, SQL Server 2017 Machine Learning Services (In-Database)